Relintai/pandemonium_engine_docs/tutorials/networking/high_level_multiplayer.rst

 .. note:: Most of Godot's supported platforms offer all or most of the mentioned high- and low-level networking
           features.
 As networking is always largely hardware and operating system dependent, however, some features may change or not be available on some target platforms.
-Most notably, the HTML5 platform currently only offers WebSocket support and lacks some of the higher level features as well as raw access to low-level protocols like TCP and UDP.
+Most notably, the HTML5 platform currently offers WebSockets and WebRTC support but lacks some of the higher-level features, as well as raw access to low-level protocols like TCP and UDP.

 .. note:: More about TCP/IP, UDP, and networking: